barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 * Overall, black residents, and particularly young black male residents, were forcibly stopped by police at a rate well in excess of both the proportion of black residents living in DC and the proportion of reported crimes committed by black residents.
 White residents were stopped at a rate lower than the analogous population and crime proportions.
 Each of Washington DC's 39 neighborhoods have distinct racial makeups, but these disproportionalities persist in nearly all neighborhoods with fewer then 90% black residents.

 * There exists a strong linear relationship between a neighborhood's annual crime level and that neighborhood's stop and frisk level over the subsequent year.
-However, neighborhoods with the highest concentration of residents of color (90-100% residents of color) have, on average, ~47 more stop and frisk incidents per year compared to whitest neighborhoods (0-40% residents of color) when crime is held constant.
+However, neighborhoods with the highest proportion of black residents (95-100%) have, on average, ~47 more stop and frisk incidents per year compared to neighborhoods with the lowest proportion of black residents (0-25% residents of color) when crime is held constant.

 * In 2016, black and Hispanic/Latino residents were stopped at 4.0 and 4.3 times higher rates, respectively, than white residents across all DC neighborhoods when controlling for each racial cohort's reported crime level.
 The rate generally increases in neighborhoods with a higher proportion of white residents.